 Below is a summary additional amendments to Draft 2, which are highlighted in this draft in yellow for ease of reference.
 These are changes are those made after sending out to the short-life working group on 19th August, including edits prompted by written feedback from group members sent in to the SG team, edits prompted by feedback given verbally by CSWOs, and exchanges with SG policy colleagues.
-These amendments now incorporated into this Draft 3 include:
+These amendments now incorporated into this Draft 3.1 include:

-- Multiple changes throughout document regarding Children, young people and transitions and dealing with examples of where guidance unhelpfully gives impression that the guidance is for adults only - Additional text on what LAs do regarding guardianship and managing financial affairs - Additional text throughout on risk management and enablement - Further edits to roles and responsibilities - Further edits to Equality Act 2010 section - · Further edits to PVG scheme
+- Draft standalone summary and move of Section 5 (SDS Options) earlier in document - Additional text (minor) from SWS throughout - Multiple changes throughout document regarding Children, young people and transitions and dealing with examples of where guidance unhelpfully gives impression that the guidance is for adults only - Additional text on what LAs do regarding guardianship and managing financial affairs

+- · Additional text throughout on risk management and enablement

+- · Further edits to roles and responsibilities

+- Further edits to Equality Act 2010 section

+- · Further edits to PVG scheme

 - · Further edits to Housing and Equipment

-- · Further edits to eligibility
+- Further edits to eligibility

-- Further edits to employment status
+- · Further edits to employment status

 - Addition of short section on mileage

 - Further edits throughout on human rights.

 - Deletion of much of Section 11 and myths and misconceptions section to be retained in supporting communications materials.

 - More work on diagrams in Annex 1.